vmtk/vmtk/CONTRIBUTING.md

 ## Questions?
 Concerns?

-If you have any questions about the contributing process, or just want to learn more about the library, feel free to reach out to us on the mailing list or the issue tracker.
-We'd love to chat!
+If you have any questions about the contributing process, or just want to learn more about the library, [feel free to reach out to us](http://www.vmtk.org/community).